TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.networkvirtualappliances/checkpointcganupgrade-public.md

         },
         "serviceTreeId": "92ec10d4-6c95-4aa3-b4c5-604d0e606985"
     },
-    "version": 2.1,
+    "version": 2.2,
     "learnMoreLink": "https://docs.microsoft.com/azure/virtual-network/create-vm-accelerated-networking-cli#enable-accelerated-networking-on-existing-vms",
-    "description":"Update to the latest version of your Arista VEOS product for Accelerated Networking support." , "longDescription": "We have identified that your Virtual Machine (VM) might be running a version of software image that is running older drivers for Accelerated Networking (AN).
+    "description":"Update to the latest version of your Check Point product for Accelerated Networking support." , "longDescription": "We have identified that your Virtual Machine (VM) might be running a version of software image that is running older drivers for Accelerated Networking (AN).
 Your VM has a synthetic network interface that is either not AN capable or is not compatible with all Azure hardware.
 We recommend that you upgrade to the latest version of the image that addresses this issue and enable Accelerated Networking.
 Please contact your vendor for further instructions on how to upgrade your Network Virtual Appliance Image.", "potentialBenefits": "Faster network throughput with lower latency.", "actions": [